 When you discuss your master list with your family members, make it clear that everyone will have jobs that they are responsible for.
 It is also helpful to make a rule that recreational activities will be withheld for those who do not complete their household chore list in a timely manner.
 For example, no TV or video games until all chores are done.

 You might even want to create a system for motivation to encourage young ones to accomplish their jobs with minimal prodding.
 Some kids are happy with a chart and stars each time they finish a job.
-Some might be better motivated by a family activity each week (or month) that chores are accomplish without fighting or arguing.
+Some might be better motivated by a family activity each week (or month) that chores are accomplished without fighting or arguing.
 You know what works best for your kids.
 Also, be prepared to try different things.
 If the chart isn't doing the job, try something else.
 Ask the kids what a good reward system should consist of and go from there.

 If you don't have kids to help out with the chores, having a list is still a great way to keep yourself organized and on track.
-Instead of individual chore lists, create a Master List for each room and hang it there to remind you of what needs to be done when.
+Try these simple tricks to keep you on top of your chores.